Your roadmap to a clear, compelling, and investor-ready pitch

 Describe the technology, secret sauce, or unique features that make your company special.
 Include a demo or prototype, use illustrations, and focus on benefits rather than features to help investors engage with your idea.
 Highlight what makes your product stand out.

-Describe your sales strategy.
-Are you using direct sales or indirect sales through distributors and resellers?
-Explain why you chose this approach and how it supports your business objectives.
+Detail your sales architecture: are you using direct sales or indirect sales through distributors and resellers?
+Explain why you chose this approach and how it aligns with your GTM strategy.

 If applicable, use this slide to show your growth strategy and the current state of your company.
 Outline milestones you have achieved so far and those you aim to reach in the near future.
 Clearly explain how you plan to use the investment and why funding is needed at this stage of development.
 This is also the place to specify how much capital you are seeking, helping investors understand the purpose and timing of your funding request.